-Beaton detected what some claimed is Jacqueline Bouvier Kennedy Onassis’s African heritage.
+Beaton detected what some claim is Jacqueline Bouvier Kennedy Onassis’s African heritage.
 That would make her the first black First Lady well before Michelle Obama moved into the White House.

 Jackie was related to the van Salee family, according to the New York Genealogical and Historical Society.
 Anthony and Abraham van Salee were among the first settlers of New Amsterdam, renamed New York in 1664.
 Their father was Jan Janszoon, a Dutch pirate who converted to Islam and went native in North Africa.
 It is believed he fathered Anthony and Abraham with a mistress of mixed race.